vicki928/W01SQLPROJECT/cleaning_data.md

 ## What issues will you address by cleaning the data?

 On the all_sessions table.
 I wrote queries to find all the duplicate data, miss matching between countries and cities, and missing currency codes.
-Etc. The following table shows what I did for each column and the relationships between columns as labelled by different colours.
+Etc. The following table shows what I did for each column and the relationships between columns as labelled by different colours. (see all_session table chart)

 I deleted all the null columns on the table.